oclif/oclif.github.io/website/blog/2022-01-12-announcing-oclif-v2.md

 ### Repository Changes

 All repositories under the [oclif org](https://github.com/oclif/) now use `main` as their primary branch and `oclif-v1` as the legacy branch.
 The `main`  branch corresponds to oclif v2 and the `oclif-v1` branch to oclif v1.
-If you find any repos that don’t have a `main` branch you can safely assume that they are not used in oclif v2 and will be deprecated at some point in the future.
+If you find any repos that don’t have a `main` branch, you can safely assume that they're not used in oclif v2 and will be deprecated in the future.

 ### Consolidating Tools & Libraries